YouNow/younow.github.io/policy/en/parents.md

 Do your part!
 All users should flag any content that violates YouNow's policies or puts any member of the community at risk.

 When you flag a user, the flag goes to live moderators who will review the situation and take action as they see fit.
 Please only flag content that you deem to be inappropriate!

-**Contact a Mod**

-Use the "Contact Mod" form on YouNow's website to submit your request for a moderator's attention.
-This form allows you to create a more in-depth report to a moderator in real time.

 ## What minors should be aware of on YouNow